NCIEVS/evsrestapi-client-SDK/doc/FHIRVALUESET.md

 ### ValueSet expand with 'descendent-leaf' filter operation (R5 only)

-This query is appropriate for NCI Thesaurus and finds the leaf node descendents of Lyase Gene.
+This request is appropriate for NCI Thesaurus and finds the leaf node descendents of Lyase Gene.

 ```
 cat << EOF > parameters.txt